Optimal (degree+1)-Coloring in Congested Clique: ColorTrial and SubSample

 \subsection{\textsc{ColorTrial}}

 We first note that, because nodes with palette size less than $C$ are removed immediately prior to \textsc{ColorTrial}($G_0$) in \textsc{Color}($G,x$), we may assume that all nodes $v$ in $G_0$ have $p_{G_0}(v)\ge C$.
 The randomized procedure on which \textsc{ColorTrial} is based is Algorithm~\ref{alg:colortrialrand}.
-To derandomize \textsc{ColorTrial}, we replace each of the random choices of lines 1 and 3 (which we will call the nomination step and the coloring step respectively) with choices determined by a hash function from a $101$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$. \textsc{ColorTrial} has two major steps: nomination step (line 1) and coloring step (line 3).
-The coloring of a node can be deferred if it is a \emph{failed} node either in the nomination step or in the coloring step.
-Note that, the notions of failed nodes are different in the nomination step and the coloring step, and we will define the notions in \Cref{def:fail-nom} and \Cref{def:fail-col} respectively.
+To derandomize \textsc{ColorTrial}, we replace each of the random choices of lines 1 and 3 (which we will call the nomination step and the coloring step respectively) with choices determined by a hash function from a $100$-wise independent family $[n^{O(1)}]\rightarrow [n^{O(1)}]$. \textsc{ColorTrial} has two major steps: nomination step (line 1) and coloring step (line 3).
+The coloring of a node is deferred if it \emph{fails} either in the nomination step or in the coloring step.
+Note that, the notions of failure are different in the nomination step and the coloring step, and we will define the notions in \Cref{def:fail-nom} and \Cref{def:fail-col} respectively.